Alwyn Uytingco

-Alwyn Uytingco (born February 11, 1988, in Quezon City) is a Filipino actor.
+Cipriano Alwyn Sumulong Uytingco III (born February 11, 1988), better known as Alwyn Uytingco, is a Filipino actor.

 Early life

-Cipriano Alwyn Sumulong Uytingco III was born on February 11, 1988, in Quezon City, Manila, Philippines.
+He was born on February 11, 1987 in Quezon City, Philippines.
 He was educated at the Marist School (Marikina).

 Career

 In 2003, Uytingco appeared as Pip in the film Ang Tanging Ina.
 In 2013, Uytingco was cast in the TV show Cassandra: Warrior Angel.
 A year later, he was cast as the titular boxer in Beki Boxer.
 In 2018, Uytingco appeared in the film Asuang and won the Best Actor award in the Cinema One Originals Digital Film Festival.

 Personal life

-Uytingco is married to actress Jennica Garcia, the couple married on February 12, 2014, together they have two children.
-They separated in 2021.
+Uytingco married actress Jennica Garcia on February 12, 2014, and together have two daughters.
+They separated in 2020.